amkisko/omniauth_openid_federation.rb/README.md

 - `entity_statement_path` is optional - only for offline development (cached copy)
 - `discovery: true` automatically discovers all endpoints from entity statement

+**Important**: Don't forget to configure CSRF protection (see [Step 7: Configure CSRF Protection](#step-7-configure-csrf-protection)) to ensure proper security for both request and callback phases.

 #### For OmniAuth (non-Rails)

 ```ruby